aimms/documentation/pro/client-server-comm.rst

 	PRO messages are limited in size and frequency in AIMMS PRO.
 Default characteristics are as follows:
 		- less than 3 messages per seconds.
 		- messages should not exceed 1000 AIMMS elements.
 In other words, the cardinality of each parameter of the delegated procedure should not exceed 1000.
-Please remember that DelegateToServer procedures should not transfer data, but only adjusting parameters.
+Please remember that DelegateToServer procedures should not transfer data, but only adjustment parameters.
 Data are optimally transferred through an AIMMS case.

 	* If the number of messages exceeds 3 per seconds, they will be queued up. **However, if those are live messages (using** ``PROMFLAG_LIVE`` **tag, see above), they will be lost.**
 	* You may change the number of messages per seconds by calling the procedure ``pro::messaging::SetMaxMessagesPerSecond(20);``.
 The maximum value is 20 messages per seconds.